Elantrus/sharp.shop/README.md

 # Sharp Shop - A single product sale website

-This project is a website which is intended to sell a single product, but not limited to a landing page: Users will be able to create an account, login, check their orders, check tracking information and issue payments.
+This project is a website which is intended to sell a single product, but not limited to.
+Users will be able to create an account, login, check their orders, check tracking information and issue payments.

 ## Approach
 I'm trying to approach the most recent and elegant ways to project a web application, with that in mind, the following terms were very common during this work: